ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

             vertices = collision_mesh.rest_positions()
             vertices[:, 1] *= 0.01  # Squash the bunny in the y-direction

-Using these deformed positions, we can build the set of active collision constraints.
+Using these deformed positions, we can build the set of active collisions.
 For this, we need to specify :math:`\hat{d}` (``dhat``), the IPC barrier activation distance.
 We will use a value of :math:`\hat{d} = 10^{-3}`.